njraladdin/matrix-todo-extension/project.md

 - tasks in backlog group are not counted in progress, done
 - able to drag tasks between groups, done

-- add "how to use" section
+- change update manager to whats new modal, done
 - switch button to diagram